 If some certain exceptions and situations might allow for an employee to book business class, regardless of their position, you should include that in your policy as well.

 Making this as clear as possible will avoid an approvals nightmare down the road.

 3. Corporate meal allowance policy

-It’s great if you’ve already centralized most of your business travel expenses like flights, accommodation, transportation, and car rentals, but your people gotta eat!
+It’s great if you’ve already centralised most of your business travel expenses like flights, accommodation, transportation, and car hires, but your people gotta eat!
 It’s super important to include a meal allowance policy that clearly outlines which meals (and how much) you’ll cover.

 Make sure to outline if you have a corporate travel policy for alcohol, too!
 You don’t want murky policies when it comes to footing the bill for drinks.

 Some things to consider for your meal allowance and alcohol travel policy:

 - Which meals are covered and for how much?

 - Who is footing the bill for an alcoholic beverage with dinner?

 - If entertaining clients, what is the budget, and how flexible is it?